ArnavDagar/Arduino-Summer-Camp/README.md

 Learn more about this project in [this video](https://www.youtube.com/watch?v=FXLg-NOD_yA).

 ### b).
 Collision Alert
-Modern cars have different ways to detect if the car will be involved in a collision.
+Modern cars have different ways to detect if the car is approaching an obstacle.
 We will be implmeneting a simple Collision Alert in this program using the Ultrasonic Sensor.
 We will use the following parts:
 * Ultrasonic Ranger: Returns distance to nearest obstacle
 * OLED Display: Displays an alert: Clear, Caution, Danger, Critical
 * Buzzer: Beeps at certain BPM depending on alert and distance